microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 ONNX Runtime provides various graph level optimizations to improve model performance.
 Graph optimizations are essentially graph level rewrites ranging from small graph simplifications and node eliminations to more complex node fusions and layout optimizations.

 Graph optimizations are divided in several levels\categories based on their complexity and function.
 They can be performed both online and offline.
-ONNX Runtime provides Python, C#, C++ and C apis to enable different optimization levels and to choose the offline vs online mode.
+ONNX Runtime provides Python, C#, C++ and C APIs to enable different optimization levels and to choose the offline vs online mode.
 In offline mode the runtime saves the optimized graph to the disk. **Note**: When running in offline mode make sure to use the exact same options and hardware as the target machine.

 ## Graph Optimization Levels